-The JOBS Act paved the way for an online marketplace that would enable investors (mostly accredited) to invest directly in commercial real estate properties nationwide.
+The JOBS Act paved the way for an online marketplace that would enable investors (mostly accredited) to invest directly in real estate asset classes nationwide.

 Previously, companies had been stymied, unable to easily raise capital online.
 The Act effectively sanctioned equity crowdfunding, while decreeing limitations based on an investors yearly income.

 Tore Steen and Darren Powderly, founders of CrowdStreet, recognized the opportunity to re-engineer the real estate investing process.